OneHourGameJam/OneHourGameJam/README.md

 ## Removing or editing jams and entries

 Editing jams can be done via the website's "edit content" menu.
-Deleting is done manually by deleting the jam's file from the data/jams folder.
+Deleting is done by directly editing the database.
+Set the jam_deleted volumn to 1.

 ## Removing a user

-Manually remove them from data/users.json
+Manually remove them from the database table 'user'

 ## Remotely log out a user or all users